barsoom/content_translator/README.md

 # NOTE: Readme Driven Development: May not do what the readme says yet.

-**Status**: We are sending content to WTI using this tool from one production system.
-The sync back isn't done yet though.
+**Status**: We are sending some content both ways between WTI and a production system.
+There is no error handling yet though, so updates can be lost.

 [CircleCi](https://circleci.com/gh/barsoom/content_translator)